 West Virginia Law requires the certification of plumbers.
 Effective January 1, 2009, no plumber may perform or offer to perform plumbing work in West Virginia without a plumber license issued by the West Virginia Division of Labor.
 Working without a proper license may result in the issuance of a cease and desist order.
 There are exemptions listed in §21-14-3 (c) 1-8 that allow certain plumbing work to be performed without having a plumber license.

-The classifications and experience necessary to be certified, through July 1, 2009, without written examination are listed below:
+The classifications and experience necessary to be certified are listed below:

-Effective July 2, 2009: All applicants will be required to certify experience and take a written exam.
+All Master and Journeyman applicants are required to certify experience and take a written exam.